sraghavendran/sraghavendran.github.io/_pages/research.md

 2. Khovanov Homology, Coherent Convoution 2-categories, and Surface Defects in a twist of 5d $\mathcal{N}=2$ Gauge Theory

+In my master's thesis I began a project to try and relate two constructions of Khovanov Homology.
+One is due to [Witten]() and realizes Khovanov Homology of a link $L$ as the Hilbert space for the theory living on a surface defect supported on $L\times\mathbb{R}$ in an A-type twist of 5d $\mathcal{N}=2$ gauge theory.
+Another is due to [Cautis-Kamnitzer] and uses a certain 2-category built out of coherent sheaves on convolution products of orbits in the affine Grassmannian.

 3. 4d Chern-Simons with Gauge supergroup and Superspin chains